-The e-Assessment Question Virtual Conference, replacing the conference which could not take place in April due to Coronavirus took place in June and July 2020.
+The 2020 e-Assessment Question Virtual Conference, which replaced the in-person conference which could not take place in April due to Coronavirus, took place in June and July 2020.
 We had an exciting series of nine presentation webinars from stimulating speakers and panel sessions.

 WEEK ONE – FUTURE GAZING & INNOVATION

 The opening webinar started with Dr Maren Deepwell, CEO of the Association for Learning Technology who kicks of this week and Virtual Conference with a keynote reflecting on the past 25 years of learning technology and how the current COVID-19 crisis may affect our views.
 The ‘looking ahead’ theme was developed further looking at how the e-assessment community can support the new skills strategy and the lessons to be learned from national implementation of digital assessment elsewhere.
 A focus on 21st century skills and how they are being approached was covered as well as some innovative developments in assessment of mathematics, English and the use of machine learning and ‘big data’.